maxmind/getting-started-with-mmdb/blog-post.md

 ### Step 2

-All we need to do in order to dump our data is to pass an anonymous subroutine to the [iterate_search_tree()  method](https://metacpan.org/pod/MaxMind::DB::Reader#reader-iterate_search_tree-data_callback-node_callback).
+To dump our data, we pass an anonymous subroutine to the [iterate_search_tree()  method](https://metacpan.org/pod/MaxMind::DB::Reader#reader-iterate_search_tree-data_callback-node_callback).
 (This method can actually take two callbacks, but the second callback is for debugging the actual nodes in the tree -- that's too low level for our purposes today).

-We've named the 3 arguments which are passed to the callback appropriate, so there's not much more to say about them.
-Let's see the output.
+We've appropriately named the three arguments which are passed to the callback, so there's not much more to say about them.
+Let's look at the output.

 ```
 vagrant@precise64:/vagrant$ perl examples/03-iterate-search-tree.pl
-4.4.4.4/32
+8.8.8.0/28
 \ {
-    country        "US",
+    environments   [
+        [0] "development",
+        [1] "staging"
+    ],
+    expires        3600,
+    name           "Klaus"
+}
+123.125.71.29/32
+\ {
     environments   [
         [0] "development",
         [1] "staging",